KaueEvaristodeOliveira/AddStoreInformationMetaBusiness/README.md

 # AddStoreInformationMetaBusiness
 I built a BOT to add store information in Meta Business Suite in Python.
-Using the Jupyter Notebook IDE.
+Using the Jupyter Notebook That´s my contact: kaue.evaristo@outlook.com